domin224/czechia_real_estate/README.md

 ## Project Overview

-- **Data Scraping:** Automated collection of real estate data from publicly available sources.
+- **Data Scraping:** Automated collection of real estate data from publicly available sources: Sreality.cz, ČSÚ, ČÚZK
 - **Data Cleaning & Transformation:** The collected data is cleaned and pre-processed using SQL (e.g., removing duplicates, data formatting, etc.), Microsoft Excel, and/or Power Query (during import into Excel or Power BI).
 - **Data Storage:** Data is saved to a suitable database and prepared for further analysis.
 - **Visualization:** The processed data is visualized in Power BI or Tableau, with final outputs available as interactive dashboards or static reports.